 Look, I was maybe a bit unfair in my last little article, or essay, 'Is Going to College Worth It?'
 I do admit I am extremely biased against college.
-But I must also admit, that college can be worth it, in the end.
+And I must also admit, that college can be worth it, in the end.

 Maybe you do decide to skip college.
 You strike-out on your own, hit the road.
 You'll pave your own path, damnit, for better or for worse.
 But that is a jungle out there.
 And maybe some tiger or some panther or something gets ahold of you.
 Maybe you fail, or you get lost.